Chinese high-altitude balloon moving east over US raises tensions

 UNITED STATES NEWS

-WASHINGTON (AP) — A huge, high-altitude Chinese balloon sailed across the U.S. on Friday, drawing severe Pentagon accusations of spying despite China’s firm denials.
-Secretary of State Antony Blinken abruptly canceled a high-stakes Beijing trip aimed at easing U..S.-China tensions.
+WASHINGTON (AP) — A huge, high-altitude Chinese balloon sailed across the U.S. on Friday, drawing severe Pentagon accusations of spying on sensitive military sites despite China’s firm denials.
+Secretary of State Antony Blinken abruptly canceled a high-stakes Beijing trip aimed at easing U.S.-China tensions.

-Fuzzy videos dotted social media sites as people with binoculars and telephoto lenses tried to find the “spy balloon” in the sky as it headed eastward over Kansas and Missouri at 60,000 feet (18,300 meters).
+Aside from the government response, fuzzy videos dotted social media as people with binoculars and telephoto lenses tried to find the “spy balloon” in the sky as it headed southeastward over Kansas and Missouri at 60,000 feet (18,300 meters).

+It was spotted earlier over Montana, which is home to one of America’s three nuclear missile silo fields at Malmstrom Air Force Base, defense officials said.

+Later Friday, the Pentagon acknowledged reports of a second balloon flying over Latin America.
+“We now assess it is another Chinese surveillance balloon,” Brig.
+Gen. Pat Ryder, Pentagon press secretary, said in a statement, declining to offer further information such as where it was spotted.

+The officials, who spoke on the condition of anonymity to discuss internal deliberations, said Defense Secretary Lloyd Austin and Gen. Mark Milley, chairman of the Joint Chiefs of Staff, strongly advised Biden against shooting down the balloon, warning that its size — as big as three school buses — and considerable weight could create a debris field large enough to endanger Americans on the ground.
+The Pentagon also assessed that after unspecified U.S. measures, the possibility of the balloon uncovering important information was not great.

+It was not the first time Chinese surveillance balloons have been tracked over U.S. territory, including at least once during former President Donald Trump’s administration, officials said.

-Blinken’s cancellation came despite China’s claim that the balloon was merely a weather research “airship” that had blown off course.
-The Pentagon rejected that out of hand — as well as China’s contention that the balloon, about the size of two school buses, was not being used for surveillance and had only limited navigational ability.
+Blinken’s trip cancellation came despite China’s claim that the balloon was merely a weather research “airship” that had blown off course.
+The Pentagon rejected that out of hand — as well as China’s contention that the balloon was not being used for surveillance and had only limited navigational ability.

-“In light of China’s unacceptable action, I am postponing my planned travel to China this weekend,” Blinken said.
-He had been due to depart Washington for Beijing late Friday.
+China’s Ministry of Foreign Affairs said in a statement Saturday morning: “In actuality, the U.S. and China have never announced any visit.
+The U.S. making any such announcement is their own business, and we respect that.”

+According to Beijing, Wang said China “has always strictly followed international law, we do not accept any groundless speculation and hype.
+Faced with unexpected situations, both parties need to keep calm, communicate in a timely manner, avoid misjudgments and manage differences.”

-The balloon was detected over sensitive military sites in Montana but had moved eastward over the heartland of the central United States during the day and was expected to remain in U.S. airspace for several days, officials said.
+After passing the sensitive military sites in Montana, the balloon was moving southeastward over the heartland of the central United States during the day and was expected to remain in U.S. airspace for several days, officials said.

 “We continue to believe that having open lines of communication is important,” he said.

-President Joe Biden declined to comment on the matter when questioned at an economic event.
-Two likely 2024 reelection challengers, former President Donald Trump, and Nikki Haley, the former South Carolina governor and U.N. ambassador, said the U.S. should immediately shoot down the balloon.
+Biden declined to comment on the matter when questioned at an economic event.
+Two likely 2024 reelection challengers, Trump, and Nikki Haley, the former South Carolina governor and U.N. ambassador, said the U.S. should immediately shoot down the balloon.

+Several Republican congressmen said the same, and a number blasted the administration for “allowing” the balloon intrusion.

+“The idea that Communist China has a spy balloon headed towards Whiteman Air Force Base in Missouri right now — the home of the Stealth Bomber — is absolutely unbelievable,” said Sen. Eric Schmitt, R-Mo.
+“No American should accept this.
+I don’t.”

-Biden was first briefed about the Chinese surveillance balloon on Tuesday, White House press secretary Karine Jean-Pierre told reporters.
-She did not shed light on why the administration waited until Thursday to make its concerns public.
+Jean-Pierre did not shed light on why the administration waited until Thursday to make its concerns public.

-A senior defense official said the U.S. had prepared fighter jets, including F-22s, to shoot the balloon down if ordered.
-The Pentagon ultimately recommended against that, noting that even as the balloon was over a sparsely populated area of Montana, its size could create a debris field large enough to put people at risk.
+Still, weather experts said China’s claim that the balloon had gone off course was not unfeasible.
+China’s account of wind patterns known as the Westerlies carrying a balloon to the western United States was “absolutely possible — not possible, likely,” said Dan Jaffe, a professor of atmospheric chemistry at the University of Washington.

-As for Blinken’s trip, Jean-Pierre said a diplomatic visit to China was not appropriate at this time.
+As for Blinken’s trip, Jean-Pierre said a diplomatic visit to China was not appropriate at such a time.
 She said that “the presence of this balloon in our airspace … is a clear violation of our sovereignty as well as international law and it is unacceptable this occurred.”

 A State Department official said Blinken and Deputy Secretary of State Wendy Sherman had both protested to the top official at the Chinese Embassy on Wednesday, a day before the Pentagon announced the discovery of the balloon.